Getting Started with Expense Claims

 Setting Default Categories

-By default, when your employees go to enter an expense claim, they will be presented with a blank line where they can choose an expense category from a drop down menu; if needed they can also add more lines for additional expense claims.
+By default, when your employees go to enter an expense claim, they will be presented with a blank line where they can choose an expense category from a drop-down menu.
+If needed, they can also add more lines for additional expense claims.

 Instead of the default blank line, some companies may prefer a particular set of categories to appear automatically for ease of use, which is also possible.
-For example, if a company has a field sales team who are frequently travelling they may want 'Meals' and 'Fuel/Mileage' to appear as default categories for all employees, which would save data entry time while also ensuring that expense claims are correctly submitted.
+For example, if a company has a field sales team who are frequently travelling, they may want 'Meals' and 'Fuel/Mileage' to appear as default categories for all employees, which would save data entry time while also ensuring that expense claims are correctly submitted.

 Entering Claims